 Phone Numbers

 Phone numbers are the entry point for calls into VOCALS.
-Each number is connected to a Twilio SIP trunk and assigned to an agent that handles all calls to that number.
+Each number is connected via a SIP provider and assigned to an agent that handles all calls to that number.

 Caller dials number